divish16/NYC-Student-Success-Predictions/README.md

 Since we are interested in using demographic features to predict student success outcomes, our target values may be columns like "graduation percentage" or "dropout rate percentage."

-**Please see the Machine Learning folder in this repository** for a test on the provisional dataset ("Sample_student_success_data_for_testing.csv") to predict the y target value "Dropped out % of cohort" using the other demographic and success columns as features in RandomForestRegressor.
-This sample test also includes feature importances, which will be an important consideration as we decide which features to remove in order to improve the model.
+** Please see the ML_segment2 for a test on the provisional dataset to predict the y target value "Dropped out #" using the other demographic and success columns as features in different regression models.
+We used four models: random forest regression, support vector regression, decision tree regression, and multiple linear regression.
+The multiple linear regression model of these four models has the highest accuracy scores, so we have used it to predict the outcome.

 ### Headings